jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<p>By using this structure, clients can create requests of various types, each of which defines its own logic for handling data and parameters.
+By using this structure, clients can create requests of various types, each of which defines its own logic for handling data and parameters.
-The <code>PrintMessageRequest</code> and <code>UpdateModelRequest</code> classes provide examples of requests that can be sent to the server to perform specific tasks.</p>
+The `PrintMessageRequest` and `UpdateModelRequest` classes provide examples of requests that can be sent to the server to perform specific tasks.

-<p>On the server side, it is necessary to develop the corresponding logic for processing incoming requests.
+On the server side, it is necessary to develop the corresponding logic for processing incoming requests.
-To do this, the server must read data from the stream and use the received parameters to perform the necessary operations.</p>
+To do this, the server must read data from the stream and use the received parameters to perform the necessary operations.

-<p>Example of a received request on the server side:</p>
+Example of a received request on the server side:

 <pre class="prettyprint">
 /// &lt;summary&gt;
 /// Represents a request from the client.
 A request is as follows.